On classical tensor categories attached to the irreducible representations of the General Linear Supergroups $GL(n\vert n)$: Introduction

 \subsection{Structure of the article}

 Our main tool are the cohomological tensor functors $DS: \mathcal{T}_n \to \mathcal{T}_{n-1}$ of \cite{Heidersdorf-Weissauer-tensor}.
 In the main theorem of \cite[Theorem 16.1]{Heidersdorf-Weissauer-tensor} we calculate $DS(L(\lambda))$.
 In particular $DS(L(\lambda))$ is semisimple and multiplicity free.
 We show in lemma \ref{DS-restricts} that $DS$ induces a tensor functor $DS: \mathcal{T}_n^+ \to \mathcal{T}_{n-1}^+$ and by lemma \ref{DS-respects-negligibles} one can construct a tensor functor on the quotient categories This seemingly minor observation is one of the crucial points of the proof since it allows us to determine the groups $H_n$ and $G_n$ inductively.
-We also stress that it is not clear whether $DS$ naturally induces a functor between the quotients $\mathcal{T}_n/\mathcal{N}$ and $\mathcal{T}_{n-1}/\mathcal{N}$ on the level of morphisms.
-It is however compatible with the functor $\eta$ on objects.
+We also stress that it is not clear whether $DS$ naturally induces a functor between the quotients $\mathcal{T}_n^+/\mathcal{N}$ and $\mathcal{T}_{n-1}^+/\mathcal{N}$ on the level of morphisms.
+In fact, if one enlarges $\mathcal{T}^+$ to the larger category $\mathcal{T}^{ev}$ of section \ref{sec:determinant}, $DS$ does not preserve negligible morphisms.
+The $DS$ functor however agrees with the functor $\eta$ on objects.
 The quotient $ \mathcal{T}_n^+/\mathcal{N}$ is equivalent to the representation category $Rep(H_n)$ of finite-dimensional representations of a pro-reductive group.
-By a deep theorem \ref{deligne-theorem} of Deligne the induced $DS$ functor determines an embedding of algebraic groups $H_{n-1} \hookrightarrow H_n$ and the functor $DS$ is the restriction functor with respect to this embedding.
+By the deep and powerful theorem \ref{deligne-theorem} of Deligne the induced $DS$ functor determines an embedding of algebraic groups $H_{n-1} \hookrightarrow H_n$ and the functor $DS$ is the restriction functor with respect to this embedding.